 A few weeks ago, I wrote a post about watermarking.
-In addition to watermarking your photos in Lightroom, you can embed copyright information into the metadata of your image files to further state that you are the owner of an image.
+In addition to watermarking your photos in Lightroom, you can also embed copyright information into the metadata of your image files to further state that you are the owner of an image.

-In your Library tab, on the right-hand side of your screen, scroll down to the Metadata tab, and click on the drop-down menu next to Preset.
+1. In your Library tab, on the right-hand side of your screen, scroll down to the Metadata tab, and click on the drop-down menu next to Preset.

-Here, you can enter pretty much any type of information you want, as there are a lot of categories!
-To enter the copyright information, scroll down to the IPTC Copyright section.
+2. Here, you can enter pretty much any type of metadata information you want.
+There are a lot of categories!

-Tip: To make the © symbol on a PC, hold down the Alt key while typing the numbers 0169 on your right-hand number pad.
-On Macs, type Option/Alt + G." You can also copy and paste the Copywrite symbol from this blog post.
+Tip: To make the © symbol on a PC, hold down the "Alt" key while typing the numbers 0169 on your right-hand number pad.
+On a Mac, click on "Option/Alt + G." You can also copy and paste the Copywrite symbol from this blog post.